VEuPathDB/puppet-acme_vault/README.md

 #### acme_vault::request

 This class uses acme.sh, and pulls down the git repo for it.
-It uses the lexicon provider in acme.sh to do the dns updating for the dns-01 challenge.
+It uses the namecheap provider in acme.sh to do the dns updating for the dns-01 challenge.
 It configures a cron job to periodically check if a cert needs renewal.

 Note: it does not automatically trigger requesting certs, but relies on cron